 - Battery Charger LC-E10 or LC-E10E is provided.
-(The LC-E10E comes with a power cord.) - The camera does not come with the Software CD-ROM, an interface cable or HDMI cable. - The Instruction Manuals provided are listed on the next page. - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items. - For items sold separately, see the System Map (p.278).
+(The LC-E10E comes with a power cord.) - The Instruction Manuals provided are listed on the next page. - If you purchased a Lens Kit, check that the lenses are included. - Depending on the Lens Kit type, lens instruction manuals may also be included. - Be careful not to lose any of the above items.